-Fixed term exclusions from the school – These will be used to deal with serious cases of misconduct.
+Suspensions from the school – These will be used to deal with serious cases of misconduct.
 The Headteacher will determine the appropriate level of exclusion depending on the severity of the behaviour.

 Permanent exclusion from school – This procedure is carried out by the Headteacher and through the appropriate Governors’ panel, in accordance with DCSF and Hertfordshire County Council guidance, for repeated serious misconduct or possibly for one-off misconduct of exceptional seriousness.

 The school will endeavour to work with parents and outside agencies to balance the use of sanctions with support strategies for students where appropriate.
 This may include a Pastoral Support Programme where repeated misdemeanours have placed a student in danger of permanent exclusion from school